 -

-A Foreign Policy Analysis Perspective on the Domestic Turn of IR Theory (Juliet Kaarbo 2015)
+Kaarbo 2015_A Foreign Policy Analysis Perspective on the Domestic Turn of IR Theory

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.